 Applications for re-entry admission and the nonrefundable re-entry application fee must be submitted by the deadlines established by the college to which the student wishes to return.
-Students should visit the website for their college’s Office of Academic Assistance/Office of Graduate Studies to access the specific deadlines and to download the complete re-entry application.
+Students should visit the website for their college’s Office of Academic Assistance/Office of Graduate Services/Office of Graduate Recruiting & Student Services to access the specific deadlines and to download the complete re-entry application.
 Students who have attended other colleges and/or universities since last registering at Georgia State must have official transcripts of all coursework submitted prior to their college’s re-entry deadline for the appropriate semester.

-The Chair of the academic department of the graduate program and the Vice President for Enrollment Management and Student Success and Vice Provost are the President’s designees for purposes of hearing Graduate Admissions Appeals.
+The Chair of the academic department of the graduate program and the dean of the relevant college are the President’s designees for purposes of hearing Graduate Admissions Appeals.

 Applicants for graduate program admissions who are denied admission due to academic ineligibility may appeal the denial to the department chair within twenty (20) calendar days of the date of the denial letter.
-The decision of the Vice President for Enrollment Management and Student Success and Vice Provost is final.
+The college dean serves as the final level of appeal.

-Applicants for graduate admission who are denied for reasons related to disciplinary/criminal history or falsification of application may appeal the denial to the Vice President for Enrollment Management and Student Success and Vice Provost within twenty (20) calendar days of the date of the denial letter.
-The decision of the Vice President for Enrollment Management and Student Success and Vice Provost is final.
+Applicants for graduate admission who are denied for reasons related to disciplinary/criminal history or falsification of application may appeal the denial to the Associate Provost for Graduate Programs within twenty (20) calendar days of the date of the denial letter.
+The decision of the Associate Provost for Graduate Programs is final.

 Academic advisement is an essential component of an education at Georgia State University, and the university is committed to providing the individual advice and assistance that students need at every step of their degree programs.
 All graduate students are advised in their respective colleges or departments.
-Contact your college’s Office of Academic Assistance/Office of Graduate Studies if you have questions about advisement resources available to you.
+Contact your college’s Office of Academic Assistance/Office of Graduate Services/Office of Graduate Recruiting & Student Services if you have questions about advisement resources available to you.

 Students must normally satisfy the curricular degree requirements of the catalog in effect at the time they enter Georgia State University.
 In some circumstances, revisions may be required to provide more effective programs.
 The term “curricular degree requirements” refers to the courses and grades required to earn the degree.
 Changes in academic regulations affect all students, regardless of the catalog edition; examples include the scholastic discipline policy, procedures for removing incomplete grades, and appeals procedures.